vetlesillerud/indoor-reconstruction/python/README.md

 ````

 ### *multiway_registration.py*:<a name="multiway_registration"></a>
 This the main script of this thesis.
-It will do visualization and registration of the point clouds.
-This script will read PCD-files such as "scan0.pcd", and will utilizes the parameters of the config.json file.
+It visualizes and registers the point clouds.
+This script reads PCD-files such as "scan0.pcd", and utilizes the parameters of the config.json file.
 ````
 usage: multiway_registration.py [-h] [--icp ICP]
                                 [--visualization VISUALIZATION] [--verbose]